 But Patagonia is not alone in offering goods with recycled materials.
 If you check out Wired's list of "Our Favorite Upcycled and Recycled Products," you'll see how easy it is to buy consumer goods made from plastic bottles, worn fishing nets, discarded scuba suits, or old carpets.

-To achieve scale, retailers and brands need to focus on input (that is, having a supply of easily obtained recycled raw materials), as well as output (that is, making a popular product that will come from those materials).
-For example, retailers can work toward scale by using an item with massive supply, such as plastic water bottles.
-And those bottles, in turn, can be used to make your customer’s favorite fleece.
+To achieve scale, retailers and brands need to focus on input (that is, having a supply of easily obtained recycled raw materials) and output (that is, making a popular product that will come from those materials).
+For example, retailers can work toward scale using an item with a massive supply, such as plastic water bottles.
+And those bottles, in turn, can be used to make your customer's favorite fleece.